Yandex Cloud

 LIMIT 10;

-3. Create a backup of the main cluster just before the upgrade.
+3. Create a backup of the main cluster immediately before upgrading.

-1. Make sure the main and test clusters have at least two replica hosts and one master host.
+1. Make sure the main and test clusters have at least one master and one replica.
 Add hosts as needed.

 SHOW SLAVE STATUS\G